nathan-b/rmse/README.md

 ## Saving the file

 You can either overwrite the file you just loaded or save the file under a new name.

-For backup purposes, it's a good idea to create a new file when you're first editing, in case something goes wrong.
+### Automatic backups

+RMSE automatically creates a backup of your save file before overwriting it.
+Backups are stored in a `.rmse_backups` folder next to your save files.
+The 5 most recent backups are kept, and older backups are automatically deleted.
+This protects you from accidental data loss.

+### Restoring from backup

+If backups exist for the current save file, backup controls will appear in the upper right corner of the window.
+You can:

+- **Select a backup** from the dropdown to see when it was created and its file size
+- **Click "Restore backup"** to restore the selected backup.
+This will reload the file with the backup's contents.
+- **Click "Clear all backups"** to delete all backups for this save file (this cannot be undone)

+The backup dropdown only appears when backups are available.

 ### Dumping raw JSON